anvilproject/anvil-portal/content/ncpi/working-groups/working-groups.md

 # Working Groups
 The NCPI has established the following working groups to address various challenges to interoperability.

-We have purposely constrained the problems we are addressing to that which is achievable in the near term and maximizes value to researchers.

-Harmonization of metadata, or large scale data harmonization across projects, for example, are worthwhile and interesting topics that are likely to be future areas of focus for this group.
-We will, however, stay focused initially on the "lowest hanging fruit" in terms of user functionality and interoperability improvements.

 ## Coordination Working Group